 After his absence in the world of rowing, Drew returned to the sport soon after, resuming his dominance.
 In 2003, Drew won gold in the World Championships and earned himself a place in the 2003 Crew of the Year.
 In 2004, Drew rowed alongside friend and champion, James Tomkins, in the Men’s Coxless Pair at the 2004 Athens Olympics.
 Keen to atone his previous Olympic disappointment, Ginn and Tomkins combined brilliantly together and consequently won Gold in what was described as a ‘perfect’display by former Oarsome Foursome teammate, Nick Green.

 In the 2008 Beijing Olympic Games, Gin successfully defended his Men’s Coxless Pairs title after winning gold in the event.
 After the event, Ginn could barely walk as a result of his ongoing back injury and it was then that he turned to cycling as a means ofkeeping fit.
 However,Drew showed great ability in the sport and in 2009, won the Oceania Cycling Championships – unbelievable.

-Drew is now a proud family man who divides his time between his current commitments as the National Head Coach of Rowing Australia, and keynote speaking engagements and seminars.
+Drew returned to the Olympics in the 2012 London Games where he finished off a highly-distinguished rowing career with a Silver medal in the Men’s Coxless Four.
+Drew has been one of Australia’s most successful athletes and his ability to overcome the adversities he faced is a testament to his character.
+Drew is now a proud family man who divides his time between his current commitments as the National Head Coach of Rowing Australia and keynote speaking engagements and seminars.